Modernization Project Resources

 TDHS Customer Assistance

-If your customers have questions regarding their Customer Mobile App or Customer Portal, please refer them to our TDHS Customer Hotline at 1 (615) 313-4700.
+If your customers have questions regarding their Customer Mobile App or Customer Portal, please refer them to our TDHS Customer Contact Center at 1-833-772-TDHS (8347).

 TDHS Licensing Consultant Assistance